unovue/radix-vue/docs/content/components/popover.md

 # Popover

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+Displays rich content in a portal, triggered by a button.
 </Description>

 <HeroContainer>